htl-leo-club-embedded-iot/GoalFinder/README.md

     ├── LICENSE             Licensing information for the project ├── package-lock.json   Locked npm dependencies for consistent builds └── README.md           Description of the repository

-## Credits

-This project was conceived and envisioned by the [previous team](https://github.com/htl-leo-club-embedded-iot/GoalFinder)